ecupaio/personal-site/_projects/democratsorg.md

 ---
 title: Democrats.org
 link: https://democrats.org
-img: "/min_images/Democrats.png"
+img:
+- Democrats.png
+cms: Expression Engine
 ---

+## Description
-The official site of the democratic party.
-I created the new homepage along with some pages like My Vote and The Latest
+Democrats.org is the official site of the democratic party that I helped manage.
+I redesigned the homepage and created custom pages such as [My Vote](project/my-vote) and [The Latest](project/the-latest)